nazazulfiqi/acs-api/README.md

+# OBS Assignment Back End

+Use `npm start` in terminal to start server.

 ## Deploy JSON Server to Vercel

 A template to deploy [JSON Server](https://github.com/typicode/json-server) to [Vercel](https://vercel.com), allow you to run fake REST API online!